presly808/JavaBaseCourse/week1_variables_operations/lesson1_sout/task1/task.md

 * Program is a sequence of instructions that are being executed each by each
 * Frequency is fundamental while learning.
 Frequent but small sessions have a significant impact on your remembering.
 Don't underestimate https://en.wikipedia.org/wiki/Forgetting_curve
 * Make everything visual
-  * Here is a great tool where you can paste your code and see how it works step by step
 * When you're learning any topic, please use the following guide
   * What problem is going to be solved?
   * How can we present a new topic visually in schemes, diagrams, and drawings?